ishanbhavsar3/icseJava/README.md

-//Please add String array of lang class before running in your IDE.
+//Please add String arguement of lang class before running in your IDE.